Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Methodology

 For each ODE structure (point in the discrete latent space), the ODE is evaluated 25 times with randomly sampled scalars in the range of $-10$ to $10$ to obtain an approximation of the ODE distribution.
 The number of samples per ODE, as well as the number of evaluation points, can be increased to obtain a more accurate representation of the induced behaviour, and thus distribution of the ODE.
 However, this would proportionally increase the computational cost.
 Based on these sampled evaluations, the mean and standard deviation are computed at each sample point.
 To ensure numerical stability, the mean is clipped to $\pm10^{10}$ and the standard deviation at $10^{10}$.

-To quantify the distances between the distributions of the ODE structures, we take the logarithm of the mean squared Wasserstein distance~\cite{kantorovich_mathematical_1960} according to \cref{{eq:wasserstein}}.
+To quantify the distances between the distributions of the ODE structures, we take the logarithm of the mean of the element-wise squared sum of the differences of the means and of the standard deviations of the two distributions according to \cref{{eq:behavioural}}.
 The logarithm reduces the influence of outliers.

 The behavioural loss can then be formulated as follows: